MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

  4 most prominent codes that you will see in my TunePad are:

-- playNote(?, beats=?): Plays a musical note based on its MIDI number (0-127), where each number corresponds to a specific pitch.
+- playNote(0, beats=0): Plays a musical note based on its MIDI number (0-127), where each number corresponds to a specific pitch.
 With a Tempo di Marcia set at 120 BPM, each beat lasts 0.5 seconds.
 So, if you write beats = 1, the note will last for 0.5 seconds.

 - playNote(0, beats = 0, velocity = 0): I only use velocity for some notes at the end of each verse to set how hard/loud the note sounds.